3 Found Dead in Dallas After Man Says He Killed Wife, Kids

-Dallas police are investigating an apparent triple-homicide at an East Dallas apartment where the bodies of a woman and two children were found after a man called 911 Monday morning and claimed to have killed his family.
+Dallas police are investigating a triple-homicide at an East Dallas apartment where the bodies of a woman and two children were found after police say a man confessed to killing his family.

-Dallas police Deputy Chief Reuben Ramirez confirmed in a news conference Monday afternoon that a man called 911 and told operators that he shot his family.
+Dallas police Deputy Chief Reuben Ramirez said in a news conference Monday afternoon that the suspect called 911 and told operators that he shot his family.

+An arrest warrant released Monday evening identified the suspect is James Lee Webb.

-When officers arrived the man surrendered and was taken into custody.
-He was then taken to police headquarters where he is being interviewed by detectives.
+When officers arrived, Webb surrendered and was taken into custody.
+He was then taken to police headquarters where he was interviewed by detectives.
+Later Monday night, Webb was charged with Capital Murder and transferred to the Dallas County Jail.
+His bond will be set after a Dallas County Magistrate hearing.

 “This is a horrible scene, a horrific incident," said Ramirez.

-Officers then searched the residence and found the bodies of three people inside, a woman estimated to be in her 50s and two children believed to be teenagers.
+Officers then searched the residence and found the bodies of three people inside, Victoria Bunton, estimated to be in her 50s and two boys, ages 13 and 16, according to the arrest warrant.

 Police said they also found a handgun inside the apartment along with several shell casings.